A web app intended to help cope with harassment and abuse on Twitter.

 Sometimes, attackers who get blocked will create new accounts (called "sockpuppets") to get around the block.
 To deal with sockpuppet accounts, Block Together has options to let you auto-block accounts meeting certain criteria: created less than seven days ago and/or having fewer than 15 followers.
 Block Together uses Twitter's Streaming API to find such accounts when they mention you, so it can usually block them in under a second.
 You don't need to stay logged in for this to work.

 Block Together will never block an account you follow, even if it meets one of the above criteria.
-Similarly, if Block Together incorrectly blocks an account (for instance, a friend's new account), you can unblock that account on Twitter.
+Similarly, if Block Together incorrectly blocks an account, you can unblock that account on Twitter.
 Block Together will notice the fact and avoid blocking that account again in the future.
 Also, every time Block Together blocks someone, the event is recorded on the 'Actions' tab, so you can check who's been blocked and fix any issues.

 If you subscribe to a block list, you will block every account currently on that list.
 Later, if the author of that block list blocks more accounts, you will automatically block those as well.
 If the author of the list unblocks an account, you will automatically unblock it too, but only if you originally blocked it through the shared list.
 If you blocked the account independently, it will not be unblocked.